theMILOlab/SPATAData/README.md

-# The MILOLab Database for spatially resolved Transcriptomic data
+# The MILOLab Database for spatially resolved transcriptomic data

 Here, we provide a database for spatially resolved transcriptomic data that were curated by the MILO Lab and patners.
 The data are from different studies across various projects.
 If any data were used for publications, datasets need to be specificly cited in accordance to their publication.